- Status:

 - charitable trusts.

-- signing the grant funding agreement (called a Victorian Common Funding Agreement or ‘VCFA’)
+- signing the grant funding agreement with the department

-- receiving and distributing grant funds under the grant agreement
+- receiving and distributing grant funds under the funding agreement

 - show strong value for money

-- achieve wide benefit (reach a significant number of students)
+- have broad benefit (reach a large number of students)

-- aim to achieve common goals and outcomes for all organisations or groups involved.
+- aim to achieve common goals and outcomes for all parties involved.

 - nominate the primary contact person coordinating the partnership and application.